Learn what you can do when someone faints.

-What causes fainting spells and what can you do if someone near you faints?
+What causes fainting spells and what you can do if someone faints

 People joke all the time about feeling faint, especially when they hear something unpleasant.
 But, the reality is that fainting spells are an indication of a medical problem and not to be taken lightly.

 - if your stomach is empty, that is, if your body is going through a sudden drop in sugar level

 - because of a medication that you’re taking

 - because of a sudden drop in blood pressure as it causes a lack of oxygen to the head.